ashleybrad12/ashleybrad12/README.md

 # About me
 ## 👋🏽 Hi, I’m @ashleybrad12
-I am an aspiring Software Developer with a strong interest in technology.
+I am an aspiring Software Developer, located in Maryland with a strong interest in technology.
 I work hard to gain technical experience through education so that I could be exposed to new technologies.
-I have developed detail-oriented and problem-solving skills as a result of my previous experience, which will help me excel as a Software Developer.
+I have completed Udacity's Intro to Programming course where I learned skills such as HTML, CSS, JavaScript, Python and Git.
 ## 👀 I’m interested in ...
 - iOS Applications
-- Web Development
+- Android Applications

 ##  I’m currently learning ...

 HTML, CSS, JavaScript and Python